rafaelsf80/firebase-notifications-g-suite/README.md

 ## Usage

-1) Compile and launch the apk.
-Make sure you add a google-services.json file of your Firebase project
+1) Compile and launch the Android app.
+Make sure you add a **google-services.json** file of your Firebase project

-2) Create a Google Form from scratch.
+2) Create a **Google Form** from scratch.
 At least on of the fields should be the group (topic).
 Make sure the topic names are the same in both the Android app (values/strings.xml) and the form

-3) Following [this video](https://www.youtube.com/watch?v=RSgMEtRl0sw), create an Apps Script to send the notification.
+3) Following [this video](https://www.youtube.com/watch?v=RSgMEtRl0sw), create an **Apps Script** to send the notification in the responses spreadsheet of the form.
 You will need an API key of your Firebase project

 ## Messaging Server

 The backend is just a [Google Form](https://www.google.es/intl/es/forms/about/), hosted on Google Drive.
-A sample screenshot ban be found below.
+Messages are sent to groups as part of filling the form.
+A sample screenshot can be found below.

 ## Dependencies